-Every call or live broadcast must occur in a channel.
+Every call or interactive streaming must occur in a channel.
 If we imagine an app being a building, a channel will be a room in the building.

 Many calls can occur in a channel.
 When a user joins an empty channel, a call starts.
 When all users leave the channel, this call ends.
 If a user joins the channel after the call ends, then a new call starts.
 The period between the first user joining a channel and the last user leaving the channel is considered one call.

 Each user in the call has a unique user ID.
 Agora Analytics displays and analyzes the users' QoE from the perspective of sending and receiving data.

 The QoE page shows the QoE of each user as the receiver.